SivertGullbergHansen/Chleon-Player-2019/README.md

 ## How to install:
 **The latest version of Rainmeter is required for this skin to work**
 - Click the green button above this text ("Clone or Download") to the right and select "Download ZIP".
+Github will now ZIP the original ZIP-file I uploaded, we will be using the ZIP-file "Skins.ZIP" inside of the file you downloaded.
 - Locate this folder in your Documents: C:\Users\YourName\Documents\Rainmeter, in this location you should have a folder called "Skins".
 - Open the ZIP-file you downloaded and drag or extract the folder named "Skins" to the location you found.
 Click yes when prompted to merge/replace the already existing folder with your zipped folder.
 - Refresh or restart Rainmeter and load the skin "spotify.ini".